Email Signatures: The What, The Why, And The How

 You can attach your email signature by copying the HTML of your chosen template or image.
 Then, go to your email account settings and paste your email signature.

 If you want to beat your competition, you should find the right balance between optimizing your user experience and streamlining your marketing approach.
-By creating a professional email signature, you are giving your potential clients a way to remember you in a good way.
+For example, by creating a professional email signature, you give your potential clients a way to remember you in a good way.